Editor’s Note: This study was originally published in August 2018.

 5. Midland, TX

 Midland, in Western Texas, takes fifth.
 This metro has one of the lowest unemployment rates in the country, a sign of a strong local economy that can support a strong local housing market.
-Over the period we analyzed, Midland had a top-ranking score in chance of a significant price decline (meaning there’s a low chance that prices decline).
-It also had some of the highest growth figures.
+Over the period we analyzed, Midland homes had a low chance of significant price declines, along with some of the highest growth figures.
 And while growth of 214% is impressive, if Midland wants to catch up to the other top cities, it will need to bump that figure up even higher.

 6. Casper, WY

 Wyoming has two metro areas in this top 10.
 Up first is Casper.
 This metro area saw stunning growth in home prices from 1993 to 2017.
 Over that time period the average home increased in value by 233%.
-However, investing in the Casper housing market came with some risks.
-We estimate a 9% chance of suffering a loss (of at least 5%) in home value over any 10-year period from 1993 to 2017.
+However, we estimate that investing in the Casper housing market yields a 9% chance of suffering a loss (of at least 5%) in home value over any 10-year period from 1993 to 2017.

 7. Grand Forks, ND-MN

 Grand Forks, home to one of America’s best hockey towns comes in seventh.
 This metro was a safe place to dock a down payment and buy a home.
-According to our data, the metro area is tied for first with a 0% chance of significant decline in home value.
+According to our data, the metro area is tied for first for stability.
 Unfortunately, the overall returns to owning a home here weren’t as high as in other cities.

 8. Billings, MT